lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 The challenge here is that we need to maintain state using some database.
 But...
 Kafka is also a database, isn't it?

-It does things its way but it can _definitely_ store things.
+It does things its way, but it can _definitely_ store things.
 So what happens if we use Kafka to keep track of things?

 Kafka Streams _is_ the answer to this question.